BLOGS

 What Is a Split System Air Conditioner?

 If you have been searching for a smarter, quieter, and more efficient way to cool your home, you have probably come across the term "split system air conditioner."
 But what exactly is it, and why do so many US homeowners prefer it over traditional cooling options?
+Compared to older systems, many people find it a more balanced option when evaluating the overall cost to install central ac versus long-term performance and comfort.

 This guide breaks down everything you need to know, from how the system works to whether it is the right fit for your home.